 Task: Write a list of all the things you want to make time for.
 Then next to each item, write how long you would like to dedicate.

 - Blogging (1.5 hours in the morning)

 - Adventures and days out (Fortnightly)

 - Journaling (5 minutes a day)

 Design Your Time

 First, block out time for your non-negotiable’s such as work or school.
 Next, take out your ‘wish list’ and see where you can schedule these items.
 Be realistic and don’t pack too much into your schedule, by keeping space between each task you will allow time for self-care and those little unexpected things in life.

 I recommend starting with your morning routine, if you set your alarm before the rest of the house wakes up and before you need to start your day, you can set time aside to do the things you love.
 That’s why I wake up early every weekday to work on my blog.

-In the middle of the day there are so many things which can distract us.
-For example, in my personal schedule I would need to block the day time for work, therefore I don’t have much time for myself during the day.
-Apart from my lunch break when I can sometimes schedule in exercise, such as going for a run.
+In the middle of the day, there are so many things which can distract us.
+For example, in my personal schedule, I would need to block the daytime for work, therefore I don’t have much time for myself during the day.
+Apart from my lunch break when I can sometimes schedule exercise, such as going for a run.
 However, you know what works best for you and your schedule.

 How Does it Look?